The Best Curtain and Drapery Hardware – Everything you Need to Know! (Parts 1 & 2)

 Naturally, I got tired of this (and my clients complaining) and, thus, replaced him.

 Really, unless they are the super chill type, they should not be home.
-It is for the same reason that you can’t be in the operating room if your child is having surgery performed.
+It is for the same reason that parents can’t be in the operating room if their child is having surgery performed.

 So, now you have holes in your client’s walls.